 A total of 18 significant earthquakes continued to rock the island, spreading terror and panic to local families and tourists.

 On Sunday 19 August, two more earthquakes measuring 6.9 and 6.3 magnitudes hit the already devastated island.
 There have been hundreds of aftershocks after the 6.9 magnitude earthquake on the 5th of August.

-We have sent a team of highly-trained volunteers to assess the situation on the ground in Indonesia.
+We’ve got a team of highly-trained volunteers and a member of staff on the ground in Indonesia right now.

 Where is Lombok?

 The island of Lombok is located in West Nusa Tenggara province, in Indonesia.
 It’s situated to the east of Bali on the other side of the Lombok Strait.
 The capital, and largest city on the island, is Mataram.